elunna/nerfhack-changelog/README.md

 * Archeologists start with an extra scroll and spellbook (SLASHEM).
 * Archeologists sometimes crack their whip at animals, scaring them.
 This usually occurs when hitting a natural 20, but occurs more often the higher whip skill is advanced.
 This inflicts an extra 1d2 damage.
 * Archeologists count as primary spellcasters, so they benefit from spell memory bonuses when casting spells.
+* Archeologists of any race can use dwarven mattocks.

 **Archeologists vs snakes!**
 * Archeologists get a -1 to-hit penalty when fighting snakes (any S class monsters).